Humanity is stepping down from the gambling table.

 AI helped construct itself.

-This is not the fantasy of a science - fiction writer, nor an exaggeration in marketing copy.
-This is an established fact recorded by OpenAI in its official technical documentation.
-An AI model participated in its own training, debugging, deployment management, and evaluation diagnosis.
+This is not the fantasy of a science - fiction writer, nor an exaggeration in a marketing copy.
+It is an established fact recorded by OpenAI in its official technical document.
+An AI model participated in its own training, debugging, deployment management, evaluation, and diagnosis.
 It played the role of a midwife in its own birth process.

-Not only GPT, on April 6, Mostafa Dehghani, a researcher at Google Deepmind, mentioned in a podcast that in almost all major laboratories, the new - generation models are largely built using the previous - generation models.
+Not only GPT.
+On April 6, Mostafa Dehghani, a researcher at Google Deepmind, mentioned in a podcast that in almost all major laboratories, new - generation models are largely built using previous - generation models.

-The key point of this event is not that AI has become stronger, because AI has always been getting stronger.
+The key point of this event is not simply that AI has become stronger.
+After all, AI has been getting stronger all the time.
 The key is that AI has started to participate in the process of making itself stronger.

 It no longer passively waits for human researchers to optimize its architecture, adjust its parameters, and clean its training data.
 It starts to do these things on its own.